dennisdevio/milestone-project-3/README.md

 To create an appealing feel to the website, I chose a mellow theme with green and white colors with not much extra going on around the books themselves to keep the main focus on the books, which I myself would want in such a website.
 For this reason I chose to just have the name 'Classic Novels Review' as the logo.
 To make the website responsive I decided to go with Boostrap5 since it is an easy framework to work with that I have prior experience with.
 As a detail I added smooth scrolling behavior to the website to make the user experience more pleasant and seamless.

+### Acknowledgements
+- My mentor [Akshat Garg](https://github.com/akshatnitd) for his very much appreciated and needed advice and support.
+- [Code Institute](https://codeinstitute.net/)'s Student Care and Slack community.

+#### This project was made as part of Code Institute's Full Stack Software Development Programme.
+#### This is for educational purposes only.
+#### Created by Dennis Chmielewski.